gianluca95/scala-price-basket/README.md

-# PriceBasket
+# scala-price-basket

-PriceBasket is a Scala-based application that calculates the total price of a basket of goods while taking into account special offers.
+scala-price-basket is a Scala-based application that calculates the total price of a basket of goods while taking into account special offers.
 The pricing logic—including discounts for apples and a combined soup & bread offer—is driven by unit tests to ensure correctness through test-driven development.

 ## Features